Developer Guide

 - With the parsed alias and tag name,

-instance with these values and returns it toAddressBookParser
+DelShortCutCommandParsercreates a newDelShortCutCommandinstance with these values and returns it toAddressBookParser, which then passes it back toLogicManager.

 -